-Documentation must be filed with the Nursing Administrator, for any incident or accident in which a student or faculty member is
+Documentation must be filed with the Nursing Administrator, for any incident or accident in which a student or faculty member is involved while participating in clinical activities.

 Procedure: I. The Agencies' policy must be followed in the event of any incident/accident.